w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 precautions to ensure they do not end up losing their accounts.

-Account abstraction introduces a layer of on-chain logic that controls an account, typically in the form of a smart contract.
+Account abstraction introduces a layer of on-chain logic that controls an account, typically in the form of a smart contract, that completely avoids the need for consensus-layer protocol changes.
 Without a smart contract, abstracting accounts would require changes in the core architecture of the protocol.

 Polkadot's generic codebase makes the concept of an account natively flexible and abstract without the direct need for smart contracts.